Preferred stock features affect how investors value the shares in the market.

 - 2021 - ABC Co. pays 3% of their 5% dividend

-If ABC Co. wanted to make a payment to common stockholders in 2022, here’s how it would look for both cumulative and straight:
+If ABC Co. wanted to make a payment to common stockholders in 2022, here’s what would be required under each type.

 The company must make up past skipped dividends, plus pay 2022’s dividend to preferred stockholders before dividend payments to common stockholders